 Is your facility prepared to weather the winter storm?
-Power loss, cold temperatures, snow, wind, ice, and a host of other potential problems need to be considered and addressed now to ensure your facility will run safe and smooth through the winter season.
+Power ss, cold temperatures, snow, wind, ice, and a host of other potential problems need to be considered and addressed now to ensure your facility will run safe and smooth through the winter season.

 Staples Advantage has released a checklist full of tips to dull the impact of harsh winter conditions on facilities and buildings: